mateusloubach/myCodingGame/README.md

 # myCodingGame

+A list of definitions in order to keep info organized

 ## BFS:
 Breadth-first search (BFS) is an algorithm for traversing or searching tree or graph data structures.
 It starts at the tree root and explores the neighbor nodes first, before moving to the next level neighbors.
 Thus closer nodes get visited first.